TobiasFranek/slp-styleguide/src/markdown/index.md

 ## Installation

 All the base components are separated into one npm package.
 You can install it via npm.
 The package uses bootstrap reboot, grid, function, mixins and variables.
+Take a look at the [repo](https://github.com/TobiasFranek/slp-base)

 ```bash
 $ npm install slp-base